mdLafrance/catch99/README.md

 - c++ inlines dont require external linkage
 - c++ has lambdas (this is more directly related to implementing something like Catch2)

-Without those, you have to rely on complicated macros - not something conducive to writing anything too complex.
+Without those, you have to rely on complicated macros - not something conducive to writing something complex.

 ### TODO
 - [x] CHECK and REQUIRE